South Boston Massachusetts, USA Travel Guide

 Noteworthy for apple picking or cranberry bog tours in autumn.

-Different food festivals occur all year long, particularly during summer and fall.
+Different food festivals occur all year long, particularly during the summer months and fall.

 Check local event listings for specific dates and themes.